Samasource/sama-aws/README.md

 ## Sama CLI

+You can use the Sama CLI to upload assets and directly create tasks if it fit your needs.
 [Sama CLI documentation](https://docs.sama.com/reference/cli-overview)

-## sama-aws
+## AWS CLI

-You will need this tool to configure AWS credentials before using AWS CLI or Cyberduck.
+Using the AWS CLI will give you the best performance to upload a lot of assets.

 ### Install Python 3

 #### Windows

-Download it from the [Microsoft store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=us)
+Python3 is available on the [Microsoft store](https://apps.microsoft.com/store/detail/python-310/9PJPW5LDXLZ5?hl=en-us&gl=us)

 #### MacOs